Brian-Magnuson/nico/docs/design/overview.md

 Whitespace is only significant in certain contexts.
 It is used to separate tokens and check for indentation levels.

 Indentation is based on "left spacing", which is the number of spaces or tabs at the beginning of a line up to the next non-whitespace character.
 If a line contains only whitespace, left spacing is ignored for that line.

 The lexer tracks left spacing and inserts `INDENT` and `DEDENT` before the next token to indicate changes in indentation.
 Tabs and spaces may be used within the same file, but the left spacing of a single line may not contain a mix of both tabs and spaces.

 It is recommended to always use spaces for indentation and to choose a consistent number of spaces for each level of indentation.

 An `INDENT` token is inserted when there is a colon, a newline, and an increase in left spacing from the previous line.
 All indent-based blocks (including those used by control structures) require the colon for the `INDENT` token.
+If there is a colon, a newline, but no increase in left spacing, the indent is considered malformed.

 A `DEDENT` token is inserted when there is a newline followed by a decrease in spacing to a previous indentation level.
 If the end of the file is reached, `DEDENT` tokens are inserted to close all open blocks.

 Left spacing is not updated after a newline within a grouping token, such as parentheses or braces.
 As such, no `INDENT` or `DEDENT` tokens are inserted within these tokens.
 - This has the side effect of making it impossible for `INDENT` and missing `DEDENT` tokens to generate an "unclosed grouping" error.
 The grouping stack must always be empty when creating an `INDENT`, and `DEDENTS` cannot be created until all grouping tokens since the last `INDENT` are closed.

 In all other instances, whitespace is ignored.
 There is no dedicated token for whitespace other than the `INDENT` and `DEDENT` tokens.
+Not even for newlines.

 Here is an example of statements with different left spacing:
 ```